-3 Days in Athens: A Local’s Itinerary for 2024
+3 Perfect Days in Athens: The Ultimate Itinerary by a Local

 Staying three days in Athens can be a bit challenging as you might not know where to begin, so here’s our recommendation on more things to do in Athens!